Ice Cream Makers: Buying An Ice Cream Machine

-There's lots of options to consider when buying an ice cream maker, and there's certainly one that'll fit within any budget.
-I've had several readers inquiring about ice cream makers and although there's extensive information in my book, The Perfect Scoop, here's additional information about each kind that's available, to help you out:
+There are a few options to consider when buying an ice cream maker, but rest assured that there’s certainly one that’ll fit within any budget.
+I’ve had several readers inquiring about ice cream makers and in addition to the extensive information in my book, The Perfect Scoop, here’s additional information about the various kinds that are available, to help you make your decision.

 cusinartice50.jpg

-• I've been using the Cuisinart ICE-50BC with excellent results for the past 6 months and could not live without it at this point.
-Not only is the machine very efficient, the price is extraordinary for a self-refrigerating machine, although for a novice, it does fall into the 'investment' category.
+I’ve been using the Cuisinart ICE-50BC with excellent results for the past few years and could not live without it.
+Not only is the machine very efficient, the price is extraordinary for a self-refrigerating machine.
+Although if you are a novice, and only make ice cream on rare occasions, it does fall into the “investment” category.

 kitchenaidicecream.jpg

-• If you have a KitchenAid mixer, their wildly-popular KitchenAid Ice Cream Maker Attachment works really well.
-I had the opportunity to use one during my visit to the KitchenAid factory recently, and was really impressed with the care and precision of the attachment.
+If you have a KitchenAid mixer, their wildly-popular KitchenAid Ice Cream Maker Attachment works very well.
+I had the opportunity to use one during my visit to the KitchenAid factory, and was really impressed with the care and precision of this attachment, and I use mine at home.
+Interestingly it churns ice cream much faster than my pricier machine with the built-in compressor, but like the Cuisinart machine just above, you do need to pre-freeze the canister at least 24 hours before you plan to churn your ice cream.

-Like everything they make, the ice cream attachment did a great job of churning up the various ice creams that I ran through it.
-Note that if you live outside the United States, European KitchenAid mixers are different and the attachment made for US-models will not work with them.
+Note: If you live outside the United States, European KitchenAid mixers are different and the ice cream attachment made for U.S. models will not work with them.

 There's a time of year at which one doesn't make sorbets and ice creams???
 As you francophiles might say, "Mon Dieux!" or however one spells it.
 I'll stay in South America and keep churning year round!
 I use a Krups that I have to prefreeze the canister... hmmm... a self freezing unit...